ShadmehrBakhtiary/Portfolio/README.md

 ### University of Shahrekord

-* B.Sc. in Computer Engineering (Expected Graduation Date: April 2025)
+* B.Sc. in Computer Engineering
-* Last 60 credit cumulative GPA: 15.2/20

 ## Research Interests
 ----------------------